ceramic-engine/ceramic-engine.github.io/content/guides/02-getting-started/04-display-a-square.md

 You can see we are also providing a first argument (this).
 That argument is the _**owner**_ of the event binding.
 In our code, `this` is the scene instance.
 We are stating that the GettingStarted `scene` instance is the owner of this event binding.

 In practice, it means that if our scene is _**destroyed**_, the event binding will be automatically removed as well.
-You don’t need to remove it manually, ceramic will take care of that.
+You don’t need to remove it manually, Ceramic will take care of that.
 If we `destroy()` the quad instance, the event binding will also be removed as the quad was the object we were listening to.

 Although in this example it doesn’t really matter, specifying ownership of event bindings becomes important on larger and more complex projects to ensure you won’t have anything leaking or being called accidentally on destroyed objects.

-<p class="extra-info">This whole concept of ownership and events will be treated in details in a separate guide.
+<p class="extra-info">This whole concept of ownership and events is treated in details in a <a href="/guides/events/">separate guide about events</a>.
 For now, just remember that you should use <code>this</code> as first argument of your event binding and you’ll be fine!</p>

 In the next guide, we'll learn how to use quads to display actual images!